 - Target setting and performance appraisal - does it relate to effort and performance?

 Doctoral alumni of the Institute for HCM have founded a very interesting start-up firm in the People Analytics field.
 Find out more here at the function(HR) webpage.

 The Institute for HCM is part of LMU’s “Organizations Research Group” (ORG).
-The ORG bundles researchers from an interdisciplinary field, such as HRM, organizational economics, strategy, technology, and innovation.
-Ingo Weller and Florian Englmaier, both Co-Directors of the ORG, are currently setting up a blog (together with Torsten Biemann and Dirk Sliwka) on People Analytics which will be online soon.
+The ORG bundles researchers from an interdisciplinary field, such as HR, organizational economics, strategy, technology, and innovation.

 We are excited to learn about your interests in People Analytics.
-Please contact Ingo Weller (firstname.lastname@example.org) for further information.
+Please contact Ingo Weller () for further information.